Table of contents

 15. Customize Google Ads Conversion Tracking Tag (Server Container).

-We need to change the Conversion Value to the Conversion Tag.
-As Conversion Value you add the variable you just created.
+We need to change the Conversion Value in the Conversion Tag.
+As Conversion Value, add the variable you just created.
 Then save the tag.

 add-profit-tracking-variable-to-google-ads-purchase-event-conversion-tag-server-container